shivanipathak/TravelWebApp/TravelEasy-masterv1.0/README.md

 #### Resources to be configured on AWS:

-1. ELB
-2. S3
+1. S3
-3. Elasticbeanstalk
+2. Elasticbeanstalk
-4. DynamoDB
+3. DynamoDB
-5. RDS
+4. RDS
-6. Lambda
+5. Lambda
-7. Lex
+6. Lex
-8. Cloudwatch
+7. Cloudwatch
-9. IAM
+8. IAM

 #### Softwares to download locally: